-Some organizations do not have to use specific application forms.
+Some organizations don't have to use specific application forms.
 The application your organization must use is specified in the chapter in this publication dealing with your kind of organization.
-It is also shown in the Organization Reference Chart.
+It is also shown in the Organization Reference Chart, later.